Andijan: Toponymy

-Early and recent history
+Early history

 Andijan is one of the oldest cities in the Fergana Valley.
-Marhamat city of Andijan The ruins of Ershi, the capital of the Davan (Parkana) state, with more than 70 cities with a rich and dense population of the V - IV and IV centuries BC.
 In some parts of the city, archeologists have found items dating back to the 7th and 8th centuries.
 Historically, Andijan was an important city on the Silk Road.

-The city is perhaps best known as the birthplace of Babur who, following a series of setbacks, finally succeeded in laying the basis for the Mughal dynasty in the Indian Subcontinent and became the first Mughal emperor.
+The city is perhaps best known as the birthplace of Babur who, following a series of setbacks, finally succeeded in laying the basis for the Mughal dynasty in the Indian subcontinent and became the first Mughal emperor.

 After the formation of the Khanate of Kokand in the 18th century, the capital was moved from Andijan to Kokand.
 In the mid-19th century, the Russian Empire began occupying the area of present-day Central Asia.
 In 1876, the Russians conquered the Khanate of Kokand and the city of Andijan along with it.

 Andijan was the center and flashpoint of the Andijan Uprising of 1898 in which the followers of Sufi leader Madali Ishan attacked the Russian barracks in the city, killing 22 and injuring 16-20 more.
 In retaliation, 18 of the participants were hanged and 360 exiled.

+20th century

+1902 earthquake

 On 16 December 1902, much of the city was leveled by a severe earthquake which destroyed up to 30,000 homes in the region and killed as many as 4,500 residents.
 After Soviet rule was established in Andijan in 1917, the city quickly became an important industrial city in the Uzbek SSR.

-Modern history
+Soviet era

 During the Soviet demarcation of Central Asia, Andijan was separated from its historical hinterland as the Ferghana Valley was divided among three separate Soviet republics.
 Andijan itself became part of the Uzbek SSR.

 During World War II, many Soviet citizens were evacuated to Andijan and the surrounding towns.
 Of the Jewish refugees fleeing Nazi-occupied Poland and banished by the Soviets to Siberia and Central Asia, some relocated to Andijan starting in 1941.

+Post-Soviet Islamic fundamentalism

 In the 1990s, Andijan and the surrounding region became politically unstable.
 Poverty and an upsurge in Islamic fundamentalism produced tensions in the region.
 The town, and the region as a whole, suffered a severe economic decline following the fall of the Soviet Union in 1991.
 Repeated border closures badly damaged the local economy, worsening the already widespread poverty of Andijan's inhabitants.